Secured debt vs. unsecured debt: What’s the difference?

 It’s important to make at least the minimum payment on all debts as part of any plan.
 But it could make sense to put more money toward secured debt to ensure you don’t lose collateral—especially if that collateral is a home or a car.
 If you’re concerned with higher interest rates, it could make sense to prioritize unsecured debts to avoid paying more in the long run.

-The Consumer Financial Protection Bureau (CFPB) offers two methods you might consider for paying off secured and unsecured debts:
+The Consumer Financial Protection Bureau (CFPB) talks about two methods for paying off secured and unsecured debts:

 Snowball method